fogus/spiel/pyramidenspiel/logistics/README.markdown

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step2.png)

-Player A then chooses a small blue, small green, small red, and another small yellow from the stock and sows them, capturing Player B's small black.
-Player A then uses the yellow capture power to move her own small blue one card forward on top of the small red.
+Player A then chooses a small blue, small green, small yellow, and a small red from the stock and sows them, capturing Player B's small black.
+Player A then uses the red capture power to move her own small blue one card forward on top of the small green.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step3.png)

-Player B chooses a small black, small green, small blue, and a small yellow from the stock and sows them, capturing Player A's small red.
-Player B then uses the yellow capture power to move his own small black one card forward on top of the small green and small red.
+Player B chooses a small black, small green, small blue, and a small red from the stock and sows them, capturing Player A's small red.
+Player B then uses the red capture power to move his own small black one card forward on top of the small green and small red.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step4.png)